Robert Hues: Early years and education

 Robert Hues was born in 1553 at Little Hereford in Herefordshire, England.
-In 1571, at the age of 18 years, he entered Brasenose College, University of Oxford.
-English antiquarian Anthony à Wood (1632–1695) wrote that when Hues arrived at Oxford he was "only a poor scholar or servitor ... he continued for some time a very sober and serious servant ... but being sensible of the loss of time which he sustained there by constant attendance, he transferred himself to St Mary's Hall".
+In 1571, at the age of 18 years, he entered Brasenose College, Oxford.
+English antiquarian Anthony à Wood wrote that when Hues arrived at Oxford he was "only a poor scholar or servitor ... he continued for some time a very sober and serious servant ... but being sensible of the loss of time which he sustained there by constant attendance, he transferred himself to St Mary's Hall".
 Hues graduated with a Bachelor of Arts (B.A.) degree on 12 July 1578, having shown marked skill in Greek.
 He later gave advice to the dramatist and poet George Chapman for his 1616 English translation of Homer, and Chapman referred to him as his "learned and valuable friend".
 According to the Oxford Dictionary of National Biography, there is unsubstantiated evidence that after completing his degree Hues was held in the Tower of London, though no reason is given for this, then went abroad after his release.
 It is possible he travelled to Continental Europe.

 Hues was a friend of the geographer Richard Hakluyt, who was then regent master of Christ Church.
 In the 1580s, Hakluyt introduced him to Walter Raleigh and explorers and navigators whom Raleigh knew.
 In addition, it is likely that Hues came to know astronomer and mathematician Thomas Harriot and Walter Warner at Thomas Allen's lectures in mathematics.
 The four men were later associated with Henry Percy, the 9th Earl of Northumberland, who was known as the "Wizard Earl" for his interest in scientific and alchemical experiments and his library.